-Lease Agreements
+Lease agreements

 The Corporation has entered into various lease agreements for equipment and facilities.
 Most lease arrangements contain a renewal option.
-Total rent expense for the years ended June 30, 2015 and 2014 was approximately \$1,165,000 and \$1,272,000 respectively.
-Future minimum payments on noncancelable office leases, with initial or remaining terms of one year or more, for years ending June 30 are as follows:
+Total rent expense for the years ended June 30, 2016 and 2015 was approximately \$1,140,000 and \$1,165,000 respectively.
+Future minimum payments on noncancelable office and equipment leases, with initial or remaining terms of one year or more, for years ending June 30 are as follows: